harshitEbPandey/meshIoT/README.md

 # meshIoT
-A Light-weight Multi-tenant Distributed IoT platform using idle devices on a mesh network
+A Light-weight Multi-tenant Distributed IoT platform using idle devices on a mesh network Submitted in partial fulfillment of the requirements for the award of the degree of Bachelor of Technology - Computer Science and Engineering
+MNNIT Allahabad, 2018

 Presenting a Light-weight Multi-tenant Distributed IoT platform using idle devices on a mesh network.
 The project deals with the problem of sending sensor data to an off-site cloud, causing higher round trip time in each processing cycle.
 This project proposes a fully automatic approach that utilizes idle nodes in the local network for the required computations and hence reducing the time taken to a great extent.